 Kirk mentioned that more would come out as the Comprehensive Development Agreement is written.
 Members moved on to the next topic at 11:20 am.

 Northwestern CT Community College Update.
 Dr Michael Rooke, NWCCC President.
 Dr Rooke attended the meeting to present the UPass Program as well as discuss the Pledge to Advance Connecticut (PACT).
-UPass CT is a program that provides a wide array of public transportation services to students in CT for $20 a semester.
+UPass CT is a program that provides public transportation services to students in CT for $20 a semester.
 NWCCC has been requesting that CTDOT partner with Northwestern CT Transit District in order to provide transit between Torrington and Winsted that would be helpful for NWCCC students.
 Currently, 1/3 of NWCCC students do not own vehicles and the Northwestern CT Transit District currently only operates until 5 pm with a limited route.
 It was added by Dr. Rooke that most students take evening classes.

-NHCOG Director, Rick Lynn, added that this initiative to expand public transit services around NWCC is consistent with the Regional Plan.
+NHCOG Director, Rick Lynn, added that this initiative to expand public transit services around NWCC is consistent with the Regional Transportation Plan.

 Dan Jerram moved to support the UPass Program.
 The motion was seconded by Henry Todd.